 Finally, an ultrasound technologist’s ability to scan patients relies upon a baseline level of coordination.
-This becomes important for two main reasons.
+This baseline becomes vital for two main reasons.
 First, the ultrasound technologist needs to find and rediscover a lesion.
 For instance, some lesions are tiny or roll off the transducer very easily.
 Good ultrasound technologists need a steady hand to create images of these abnormalities.

-The Sharp Breast Ultrasound Technologist- The Key To A Well Run Practice
+The Sharp Breast Ultrasound Technologist- The Key To A Well-Run Practice